 GCC freshwater enthusiasts lay claim to fantastic, spotted bass fisheries in the many sandy rivers and streams that run throughout Mississippi and western Louisiana.
 The Red River and Delta areas have been home to several BASSMaster Classics; and Toledo Bend, Mississippi's Lake Okhissa and the South Alabama's Five Rivers Area are just few of the many regional reservoirs and natural estuaries that offer scenic areas for persuing big, largemouth bass.
 The Atchafalaya Basin is the largest, river-driven swamp system in the United States, and its rich nutirents are the basis of some of the best wild areas to fish for large "bull" bluegill and other panfish, while several lake and reservoirs in Mississippi and Louisiana are some of the top rated black and white crappie (white perch / sacalete) waters in North America.

-The pictures on this web site show some 30+ species that we regulary presue with a long rod and flies.
+The pictures on this web site show close to 50 species of fish that we regulary persue with a long rod and flies.
 With such great fly fishing opportunities, many anglers are looking to make the most of their experience on the waters of the GCC.
 We encourage you to discover why catching fish "on the fly" in the Gulf Coast Council region is the quintescent outdoors experience!

 It is the aim of the GCC to be an effective outreach organization in continuing the valued traditions of our sport.
 Any individual, family or non-profit organization can join the Gulf Coast Council by joining the International Federation of Fly Fishers.

-For more on the IFFF, check out their website.
+For more on the IFFF, check out the IFFF website.

 The Gulf Coast Council is more than just promoting the sport of fly fishing.
 Our mission is to also promote conservation and restoration of fisheries within our region, through advocacy and funding of projects.
 The Federation and the Gulf Coast Council are 501(c)3 organizations operated through our bylaws.